Creating Google Cloud Functions With Kotlin

 The main function is a straightforward one to get us started — a basic HTTP endpoint that will return the string “FUNCTION COMPLETE” when triggered:

-from the functions-framework library.
-The service function takes an HttpRequest
+This class extends HttpFunction from the functions-framework library.
+The service function takes an HttpRequest an HttpResponse object as parameters.

-For non-HTTP ways to trigger a cloud function, you can use a RawBackgroundFunction
+For non-HTTP ways to trigger a cloud function, you can use a RawBackgroundFunction or a typed variant.

 For example: BackgroundFunction<PubSubMessage>